 Without presuming either prior knowledge of the Bible or a particular attitude toward it, Jerry L. Sumney uses straightforward language to lead the reader on an exploration of the Bible's contents and the history of its writings, showing how critical methods help readers understand what they find in the Bible.
 Filled with maps, charts, illustrations, and color photographs to enhance the student's experience with the text.

-This second edition offers revised chapters and auxiliary material and new discussions of biblical studies methods and the question of inspiration.
-It can be purchased individually or as part of a Course Pack which included the .
+This third edition offers a number of revisions and a new section on the deuterocanonical books.
 Neither polemical nor apologetic, The Bible presents the biblical writings as the efforts of men and women in the past to understand their lives and their world in light of the ways they understood the divine.